diagrams/diagrams/README.markdown

 [diagrams-svg]: http://github.com/diagrams/diagrams-svg
 [diagrams-contrib]: http://github.com/diagrams/diagrams-contrib

-The package also comes with flags to enable four different backends.
+The package also comes with flags to enable six different backends.
 The [native SVG backend](http://github.com/diagrams/diagrams-svg) is enabled by the `-fsvg` flag and is enabled by default.
 If you don't want it, you must explicitly disable it with `-f-svg`.